dragona/android-intro/starter/01_UserName/readme.md

 ```

 Notice the main layout of our activity_main.xml is a

 ```
 android.support.constraint.ConstraintLayout
 ```

-Let' s track our progress, we just completed the project creation with a single activity.
+We just completed the project creation, which has a single activity.

 - [ ] Features version 1
   - [x] the application has a single activity.
   - [ ] the application has a text view that displays "Enter the name"
   - [ ] the application has an editText that will be used to retrieve the user input.
   - [ ] the application has a button named "Proceed".
 When this button is pressed, the text from the editText is retrieved and displayed in a textview below the button
   - [ ] the application has a textview below the button to show the text inserted by the user
-    - [ ] a view (line) separates the button and the textview below it
+  - [ ] a view (in our case here, it is line) separates the button and the textview below it.

-I prefer using a RelativeLayout so I will change the above accordingly.
+I prefer using a RelativeLayout, that said I will change the above accordingly.

 To add a textview to the application, let's open the ```activity_main.xml``` file and add the following:
-Remove the ```android.support.constraint.ConstraintLayout``` form the top and bottom line and replace them with ```RelativeLayout```
+Remove the ```android.support.constraint.ConstraintLayout```from the top and bottom line and replace them with ```RelativeLayout```

 ```xml